Cisco-Talos/clamav-documentation/src/manual/Installing-from-source/Installing-from-source-Unix.md

 ClamAV may execute Bytecode signatures using:

 - ClamAV's built-in bytecode interpreter
-- LLVM for Just-In-Time (JIT) compilation*
+- LLVM for Just-In-Time (JIT) compilation`*`
   - System-installed LLVM library (3.2-3.6)
   - ClamAV's built-in version of LLVM 2.8

-    *The performance difference between using LLVM and using the interpeter is negligible.
-If you prefer to use LLVM / JIT for bytecode signature execution, be advised that we presently only support up to LLVM version 3.6.
+> `*` LLVM is more performant than the bytecode interpreter.
+Unfortunately we presently only support up to LLVM version 3.6.
+Until we're able to update to support a modern version of LLVM, you may have to use the bytecode interpreter.

 The following are thus optional, but *required* to use system-LLVM in place of the built-in LLVM or the bytecode interpeter: